pmjones/AutoShell/README.md

+# TODO

+Need to honor the $default value when mode is VALUE_OPTIONAL.

 # AutoShell

-_AutoShell_ automatically maps command names to PHP command classes in a specified namespace, reflecting on a specified main method within that class to determine the argument and option values.
-The method parameters may be scalar values (int, float, string, bool) or arrays.
+_AutoShell_ automatically maps CLI command names to PHP command classes in a specified namespace, reflecting on a specified main method within that class to determine the argument and option values.
+The method parameters may be scalar values(int, float, string, bool) or arrays.

 _AutoShell_ is low-maintenance.
 Merely adding a class to your source code, in the recognized namespace and with the recognized main method name, automatically makes it available as a command.

-Think of _AutoShell_ as the "router" for your command classes:
+Think of _AutoShell_ as the "router" for your CLI command classes:

--  Under MVC or ADR, you would have a Front Controller pass the URL to a Router, and get back a Route DTO describing which Controller/Action to invoke (with the arguments thereto).
-The Front Controller would then invoke the Controller/Action with those arguments.
+-  Under ADR or MVC, you have a Front Controller pass the URL to a Router, and get back a Route object describing which Action/Controller to invoke (with the arguments thereto).
+The Front Controller would then invoke the Action/Controller with those arguments.

--  Here, you would have a Console class pass `$_SERVER['argv']` to a Shell, and get back an Exec DTO describing which Command class to invoke (with the options and arguments thereto).
+-  Here, you have a Console class pass `$_SERVER['argv']` to a Shell, and get back an Exec object describing which Command class to invoke (with the options and arguments thereto).
 The Console would then invoke the Command with those options and arguments.